• Skip to primary navigation

 Instructions

 1. Preheat the oven to 350°F/176°C and prep the cake pans.
-Heat the oven and butter or spray two 8-inch aluminum cake pans with non-stick cooking spray.
+Heat the oven and butter or spray two 8-inch aluminum cake pans.
 Lightly flour the pans making sure to cover the inside well.
 Tap out any remaining flour.
 Line the bottoms of the cake pans with parchment paper and set aside until ready to fill.

 2. Prepare the dry ingredients.
-In a large mixing bowl, add the flour, cocoa powder, espresso, baking powder, and salt and whisk well to combine and set aside.
+Add the flour, cocoa powder, espresso, baking powder, and salt to a medium bowl and whisk well to combine, set aside..

-3. Prepare the baking soda-water solution.
+3. Prepare the baking soda + hot water solution.
 Boil the water (or microwave it until very hot), add the baking soda, and stir until dissolved, set aside.

 4. Prepare the wet ingredients.
-In the bowl of an electric mixer (or in a large mixing bowl using a whisk), beat the butter, oil, sugar, and vanilla until light and fluffy approximately 2 to 3 minutes, scraping down the sides of the bowl once or twice while mixing to ensure all ingredients are well incorporated.
+In the bowl of an electric mixer (or by hand using a whisk), beat the butter, oil, sugar, and vanilla until light and fluffy approximately 2-3 min - scraping down the sides of the bowl once or twice while mixing to ensure all ingredients are well incorporated.
 Add the eggs and whisk just until incorporated.
-Add the buttermilk and baking soda-water mixture and mix just until combined.
+Add the buttermilk and baking soda-hot water mixture and mix just until combined.

 5. Combine the wet and dry ingredients.
-Add the dry ingredients to the wet ingredients and use a rubber spatula or whisk to gently combine everything until no flour streaks remain. *After combining everything you should still have some visible lumps and that's exactly what you want.
+Add the dry ingredients to the wet ingredients and use a rubber spatula or whisk to gently combine the ingredients until no flour streaks remain. *after combining everything you should still have some visible lumps and that's exactly what you want.

-7. Cool the cakes.
-Remove the cakes from the oven and place them onto a cooling rack for 15 to 20 minutes to slightly cool and then gently remove the cakes from the pans to finish cooling directly on the wire rack.
+8. Cooling the cakes.
+Remove the cakes from the oven and place them onto a cooling rack for 15 to 20 minutes to slightly cool and then gently remove the cakes from the pans to finish cooling directly on the cooling rack.
 When cakes are completely cooled, they may be frosted.
-Enjoy!

 Notes